raiden-network/spec/smart_contracts.rst

 ::

-    event ChannelUnlocked(uint channel_identifier, uint transferred_amount);
+    event ChannelUnlocked(uint256 channel_identifier, address payer_address, uint256 transferred_amount);

 - ``channel_identifier``: Channel identifier assigned by the current contract.
-- ``expiration``: The absolute block number at which the lock expires.
+- ``expiration_block``: The absolute block number at which the lock expires.
-- ``amount``: The number of tokens being transferred.
+- ``locked_amount``: The number of tokens being transferred.
 - ``hashlock``: A hashed secret, ``sha3_keccack(secret)``.
 - ``merkle_proof``: The merkle proof needed to compute the merkle root.
 - ``secret``: The preimage used to derive a hashlock.
+- ``payer_address``: Ethereum address of a channel participant who's ``transferred_amount`` will be increased.
-- ``transferred_amount``: The monotonically increasing counter of the counterparty’s amount of tokens sent.
+- ``transferred_amount``: The total amount of tokens that the ``payer_address`` owes to the channel participant that calls this function.

 ..
 Note::
-    Must register the corresponding secret in the SecretRegistry smart contract, saving the block number in which the secret was revealed.
+    Must register the corresponding secret in the ``SecretRegistry`` smart contract, saving the block number in which the secret was revealed.

+    Anyone can unlock a transfer on behalf of a channel participant.
+    In case there is another ``updateTransfer`` that has occured after the locks have been initially unlocked, the locks have to be unlocked again if neccessary, with the new `locksroot`.

 **Settle channel**